U-Labs/ULabs.VBulletinEntity/README.md

 on this .
 Instead, Addon support is keept at a absolute minimum.
 For us this is only the [common post thanks addon](https://www.vbulletin.org/forum/showthread.php?t=231666), which is heavily used on U-Labs since years.
 I'm open for ideas how we could seperate this better in the future.

+## Motivation
+This project is part of my approach to develop on a modern .NET Core application stack for vBulletin.
+I did some POCs, also on the database.
+But now it's time to create a better structure.
+Since I believe in open source and also use a lot of OSS, I'd also like to share my work to give something back for the community.

+## Contributions/Coding Conventions

+Please see our [dedicated conventions documentation](./docs/conventions.md) related to C# coding style and also vBulletin.

 ## Credits
 This project itself uses the following external open source libraries to which I would like to express my gratitude: